BBC should have amended anti-Semitism story, complaints unit rules

 The BBC should have recognised there was "genuine doubt" about its report an anti-Muslim slur was heard, it said.

-It followed complaints about coverage of abuse directed towards a group of Jewish teenagers on a minibus.
+It partially upheld complaints about the accuracy and impartiality of coverage of abuse directed towards a group of Jewish teenagers on a minibus.

-However, the BBC's Editorial Complaints Unit (ECU) did not agree that the article amounted to victim-blaming.
+However, it did not agree that the article amounted to victim-blaming.

 The use of "alleged" to describe the abuse was also described as necessary for legal reasons.

-Complaints made by individuals and groups including the Board of Deputies of British Jews and the chief rabbi were partially upheld in relation to accuracy and impartiality.
+It followed complaints made by individuals and groups including the Board of Deputies of British Jews and the chief rabbi.

-The BBC has accepted the findings of the ECU - which is editorially independent of BBC News - and apologised "for not doing more to highlight that these details were contested".
+The BBC has accepted the findings of the BBC's Executive Complaints Unit (ECU) - which is editorially independent of BBC News - and apologised "for not doing more to highlight that these details were contested".

 "We should have reflected this and acted sooner," a spokesperson added in a statement.